node-red-contrib-home-assistant-websocketnode-red-contrib-home-assistant-websocket

 6. Click on the green "Open a Remote Window" button in the bottom left corner and select "Reopen in Container".

-7. Open a terminal in Visual Studio Code and run npm install --save-dev to install the dependencies.
+7. Open a terminal in Visual Studio Code and run pnpm docs:dev to start the development server.

 Manual environment